Defense Base Act Attorney

 The Defense Base Act covers civilian employees working outside the United States on U.S. military bases or under a contract with the U.S. government for public works or for national defense.
 It’s designed to provide workers’ medical treatment and compensation protection to those injured in the scope and course of employment.

-Our DBA lawyers fight for medical care, compensation, and settlements for injured contractors under the Defense Base Act.
+We fight to get you the medical care, compensation, and settlements your case deserves under the Defense Base Act.

-What to Expect When You Work with MY DBA LAW FIRM
+What to Expect When You Work with Us:

 Experienced DBA Attorneys